pschool-in/curriculum/content/science/animals.md

 The type of reproduction in which only a single parent, gets divided into two new offspring, is known as asexual reproduction.
 There are four primary ways of asexual reproduction in animals: Fission, Budding, Fragmentation and Spore formation.

+### Conservation of Animals
+A National park is an area which is strictly reserved for the betterment of the wild life.
+The national parks cover an area of 100 – 500 square kilometers.
+In these areas, private ownership rights are not allowed.

+A sanctuary is a protected area which is reserved for the conservation of animals only.
+Harvesting of timber, collection of forest products and private ownership rights are allowed here.